ERNI-CSG-ECH/GeoML/README.md

 When pulling the update project first always run 'npm i'

-## Running server with deployed build localy
+## Running localy

-Run `npm run deploy` to start the server and visit `http://localhost:4000/` to start the game.
+Run `npm start` to start the server to serve the single application page and visit `http://localhost:4200/` to start the game.
+The data will be fetched from Firebase.

 ## Development server

-Run `node express/server.js` to start the server on `http://localhost:4000/`.
-Then run `npm start` in a second console for a dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files (src).
-Changes in `express` need a restart of the server.
+There is none.
+The data will always be feteched from Firebase.

 ## Code scaffolding